-Pontoons, walkways vessels, household appliances and even a restaurant were consumed by the Brisbane River and dragged out to Moreton Bay as thousands of homes were enveloped in a brown, swirl- Former Northern Territory chief minister Shane Stone has experienced recovery from Mother Nature's fury first hand and last week watched the disaster unfold from his Edward St apartment building.
+Pontoons, walkways, vessels, household appliances and even a restaurant were consumed by the Brisbane River and dragged out to Moreton Bay as thousands of homes were enveloped in a brown, swirling soup.
+Former Northern Territory chief minister Shane Stone has experienced recovery from Mother Nature's fury first hand and last week watched the disaster unfold from his Edward St apartment building.
 He said the scale of the disaster was "unbelievable".

-"We thought it was incredible when we saw one pontoon float down the river but when you see a hundred, some with boats and other
+We thought it was incredible when we saw one pontoon float down the river but when you see a hundred, some with boats and other

-Shane Stone

-things still on them. we knew this was quite a disaster unfold-
+Shane Stone them, we knew this was quite a disaster unfolding.

-Mr Stone and his family had a front

-row view of the damage.

-His daughter Madeleine photographed a boat breaking from its moorings and sinking with people still on it, the city streets fill with murky water and the nearby hole left by stalled development, Vision, become a inner-city lake.
-In the 1990s, Mr Stone led the response and initial rebuilding of Katherine. after floods in 1998.
-"Katherine was a town of 10,000 people but this was unfolding in a major centre," "Then we had large parts of the city without power for and mobile phone networks stretched or went down."
+Mr Stone and his family had a front row view of the damage His daughter Madeleine photographed a boat breaking from its moorings and sinking with people still on it, the city streets fill with murky water and the nearby hole left by stalled development, Vision, become a inner-city lake.
+In the 1990s, Mr Stone led the response and initial rebuilding of Katherine, after floods in 1998.
+"Katherine was a town of 10,000 people but this was unfolding in a major centre," he said.
+"Then we had large parts of the city without power for and mobile phone networks stretched or went down.'
 As people pick through what can be salvaged from their homes, he said a priority must be placed on rebuilding.
 "I think it's important from a morale point of view we don't concede defeat to the elements," he said.
 Mr Stone said he expected

 ABOVE: The intersection of Margaret and Edward Sts go under.
 Top left: A boat ripped off its mooring.
 Left: Vision apartment hole inundated.
 Pictures courtesy of Madeleine Stone the city's flood preparedness, building codes and the handling of the disaster will be evaluated and reviewed by a statewide independent commission of inquiry, established by Premier Anna Bligh on Monday.
 The commission will be headed by Queensland Justice Cate Holmes, deputy commissioners Jim O'Sullivan, and Phil Cummins, an international dams expert, delivering an interim report in August and its final report within 12 "This is a totally necessary inquiry, too many people have died and too much damage has been caused throughout the state and this must be thoroughly investigated ... too many people are crying and weeping and without their homes.
-'There's no running away from this, but one thing I do believe, from what I've seen, Queensland can be proud and impressed by people like (Brisbane Lord Mayor) Campbell Newman and (Ipswich mayor) Paul Pissale.
-"Now we need to make sure we put in measure to do our best to make sure there's not a recurrence.' essions in the inner north suburbs and CBD. e teaching is done at your premises (private uitions) or at a public library (group classes).
-Roger Garin-Michaud is a native French speaker ho has been living and teaching French in Australia for over twenty years.
-In addition Roger has 20 years experience in finance, banking & commerce in France and Australia, and specialises in French for Business, preparing students for the Paris Chamber of Commerce "Diplôme de Français Professionnel Affaires" Advertisement
+"There's no running away from this, but one thing I do believe, from what I've seen, Queensland can be proud and impressed by people like (Brisbane Lord Mayor) Campbell Newman and (Ipswich mayor) Paul Pissale.
+"Now we need to make sure we put in measure to do our best to make sure there's not a recurrence."
+Advertisement

+Authorised by the Queensland Government, Fulcher Rd, Red Hill sessions in the inner north suburbs and CBD The teaching is done at your premises (private tuitions) or at a public library (group classes).
+Roger Garin-Michaud is a native French speaker who has been living and teaching French in Australia for over twenty years, in addition Roger has 20 years experience in finance, banking & commerce in France and Australia, and specialises in French for Business, preparing students for the Paris Chamber of Commerce "Diplôme de Français Professionnel Affaires" Class sizes are limited to 12, so BOOK NOW because we operate on a first come, first served basis!
+Contact Roger TODAY on